 For those looking to join a sports class in Taipei, there are public sports centres throughout the city which offer both indoor training facilities and classes in everything from martial arts to shooting.

 Basketball and baseball are the most popular sports in Taiwan.
 Some other popular sports in Taipei include tennis, badminton, volleyball, rock climbing, swimming, soccer, surfing, yoga, tai chi and kung fu.
 The classes offered will depend on the sports centre.

 Cycling in Taipei

 Cycling is a good way to get around the city itself, although, as with Taipei's ubiquitous scooters, it can be dangerous in rush-hour traffic and at busy intersections.
 The best places to cycle are along special bicycle paths and outside of the city.
 Taiwan has gone to great lengths to connect the whole island by bike trails with the result that people can cycle almost anywhere along rivers, near beaches, and on country trails.
 There are some guided cycling tours as well.

-► For more on keeping active in the city, have a read of See and Do in Taipei
+► For information on how expats can keep busy in the city, read See and Do in Taipei

 Are you an expat living in Taipei?